 Unsigned bands and independent artists, it’s time to start thinking like a Disney marketer, don’t promote your new single and stop, promote and continue to tell the story of your entire back catalogue.
 Make the most of social media and Spotify, think like Disney.

-RCM offers PAYG management sessions for unsigned bands and independent artists.
+RCM offers a unique pay as you go management service for unsigned bands and independent artists.
 Never be bound by contracts again.
 Find out more and book your session here.